cboteros/deeplearningPy/README.md

-# deeplearningPy
+# MachinelearningPy
-deep learning python with tensorflow
+Python with tensorflow